Image

 Stop Diabetes Before It Ever Starts

 Chances are, you may know someone living with diabetes.
-The latest National Diabetes Statistics Report, published by the CDC, revealed that 37.3 million Americans, or 11% of the population, have been diagnosed with the disease.
-Perhaps even more shocking, an estimated 96 million U.S. adults (38%) are living with prediabetes.
+The latest National Diabetes Statistics Report, published by the CDC, revealed that 38.4 million Americans, over 11% of the population, have been diagnosed.
+Perhaps even more shocking, an estimated 97.6 million U.S. adults are living with prediabetes.

-Yet, controlling it is relatively easy.
-Type 2 diabetes — the most common form of diabetes — is often the result of the poor choices we make.
-Type 1 diabetes — the body’s inability to make insulin — is genetic.
-In this blog, we will focus on the diabetes we can control.
+Yet, controlling the disease is relatively easy.
+Type 2 diabetes—the most common form—is often the result of the unhealthy choices we make.
+Type 1 diabetes—the body’s inability to make insulin—is genetic.
+This article will focus on the diabetes we can control.

 Person over a Scale